 H: One of the things I love about my job as an editor, especially when I’m working so closely with a writer from the earliest stages of their project, is how much I learn about subjects that are often quite outside my experience.
 I certainly learned a lot from you!
 How did you find the experience of working with an editor?
 Would you say it made a difference to the finished book?
 As you’ve said, you had a very clear idea from the start of what you wanted to achieve; I feel I just gave you the odd nudge here and there (I was glad my interest in Fantasy writing came in useful though, when we discussed the difference between legends and fairy tales!).

 N: You are being far too modest, Helen.
 I think you added huge amounts of value in two really important areas.
 The first was in helping me choose a ‘voice’ by encouraging me to express opinions and introduce some subjectivity into the prose.
-Basically, you told me not to write a boring textbook and I needed that guidance.
+Basically, you told me not to write a textbook, and I needed that guidance.
 Also, you were extremely perceptive, asking important questions about the main ideas in some chapters.
 You wanted to know ‘Why’ certain things happened and ‘What’ produced some behaviours.
 These types of difficult questions are best asked by an objective outsider, like you, and enriched the content substantially.

 This raises the question of getting your book ‘out there’ and read: did you originally think about trying to find an agent and/or a publisher, and following the traditional route to getting published?
 What made you decide to self-publish?